 “My God, my God, why have you forsaken me?
 Why are you so far from saving me, from the words of my groaning?”

 I’m guessing many of you recognize this verse because Jesus said these words on the cross as he was experiencing separation from the Father as he stood as a substitute for us in our sin and he cried out, “My God, my God, why have you forsaken me?”
 He was experiencing the separation you and I deserve from God in our sin.
 He was paying the price as our substitute, enduring the judgment and wrath of sin that we deserve.
-He was doing it in our place.
+And, he was doing it in our place.

 Jesus was forsaken on the cross to save us.
 He was separated from God so that we never will be.